fomightez/sequencework/blast-utilities/README.md

 df = blast_to_df("results_file.txt")
 ```
 See [here](https://git.io/vh8M7) for notebooks demonstrating use within a Jupyter notebook; click `launch binder` to launch a session that will allow you to use the notebooks from there.

+* extract_mismatch_positions_from_blast_alignment.py
+> BLAST results for two sequences compared to each other via BLAST --> positions with mimatches

+Assumes there are no gaps (no deletions or insertions), so only good for very similar strains and limited sequence size.
+Really an 'alignment-utility' as needs BLAST produced alignment from when you toggle on 'Align two or more sequences', and see find this amoung the scripts in [alignment-utilities](https://github.com/fomightez/sequencework/edit/master/alignment-utilities).

 Related